-- His/her progress will be reviewed formally with members of the senior leadership team every term in reading, writing and maths, through pupil progress meetings. - If your child is in KS1 or KS2 working below National Curriculum standards, a more sensitive assessment tool can be used which shows children's attainment in more detail breaking learning down into smaller steps. - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
+- His/her progress will be reviewed formally with members of the senior leadership team every term in reading, writing and maths, through pupil progress meetings. - If your child is in KS1 or KS2 working below National Curriculum standards, a more sensitive assessment tool can be used which shows children's attainment in more detail e.g. 'The Engagement Model' (replacing the old P Scales) or Pre-Key Stage Standards breaking learning down into smaller steps. - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and the results are published nationally. - Where necessary, children will have a Provision Map based on targets agreed by teachers, parents, and where appropriate the SENDCo and/ or external agencies which are specific to their needs.
 Targets will be designed to accelerate learning and close the gap.
 Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made.